egueli/Aesthedes-notes/emulator/emulator.md

 So, what does fcontrol need from AE_CONFIG to start correctly?

-`load_configuration` calls T$Link to load AE_CONFIG; it reads some data from it, sets a few global variables, calls some functions, then unloads it.
+`load_configuration` (function 0x3a65a in Ghidra) calls T$Link to load
+AE_CONFIG; it reads some data from it, sets a few global variables, calls some functions, then unloads it.
 Some of these steps makes it hang; hopefully it's just one step.
 So we may use the MAME debugger to skip parts of that function to find the culprit, e.g. by live-patching the function with NOPs.

-Beware that the MAME debugger does not always work as expected: in particular, Step Into and Step Next may cause weird side-effects if an OS9 syscall happens in-between, and make it look like the CPU goes into infinite loop inside the kernel.
+Beware that the MAME debugger does not always work as expected: in particular, Step Into, Step Next and Run to Cursor may cause weird side-effects if an OS9 syscall happens in-between, and make it look like the CPU goes into infinite loop inside the kernel.
 On the other hand, by adding a breakpoint on the next instruction it works correctly.
 It's recommended to use the state-save (`ss`) and state-load (`sl`) commands to revert to a known good state if things go awry.

+Thanks to this new knowledge, it seems that `load_configuration` actually runs fine but the system hangs later.
+Here's a pseudo-stacktrace:

+* somewhere in function 0xb697a
+* invoked by function 0x3b0c2 at 0x3b1e4 (note: it's the second invocation)
+* invoked by `main` function (0x30272) at 0x30310.